Cedrugs/MemesAPI/README.md

 # MemesAPI

-MemesAPI is a open API to return a Memes from reddit in a dict object.
+MemesAPI is a asynchronous python API to return a Memes from reddit returning a dictionary of url, author, upvote, and comments

 ## Requesting randomly generated memes